 The tracer is ready to use.
 Store the tracer at 2 - 8° C until the stated expiration date.
+Do not use tracer that shows precipitation or unusual color.

-PTH (39-84) ANTIBODY COATED BEADS
+Scantibodies PTH (39-84) Antibody Coated Beads

 The antibody coated beads are ready to use.
 Store the beads at 2 - 8° C until the stated expiration date.
-Allow the beads to equilibrate to ambient temperature prior to opening package.
-Reseal the package immediately after removing the required number of beads.
+Allow the beads to equilibrate to ambient temperature prior to opening the bottle.
+Reseal the bottle immediately after removing the required number of beads.